-Basilisk is a game of skill played between two opponents - represented by two basilisks - who battle each other in a unique game play.
+Basilisk is a turn-based game of skill played between two opponents - represented by two basilisks - who battle each other in a unique game play.

 Players alternate moves.
 Only one basilisk will survive.
 If the head of one basilisk lands on the head of the other, it kills its opponent.
 If one basilisk has no further space to move in, it dies.

 A good strategy is to avoid confrontation initially, and build a series of escape routes and traps.

 The game controls on the bottom bar are respectively a skill level toggle with three levels of increasing difficulty, a language toggle, four direction buttons (represented by arrowheads), a settings button, and a reset button - which starts a new game.

 You can toggle between the controls bar and the settings bar.
 The settings options provide buttons respectively to: reset the game to play a two player version, reset the game to play a game with no border, change the colours of the basilisks, mute/unmute sound, provide help, return to the control bar, and reset the game.

 In addition to the controls there are a number of keyboard shortcuts and additional features accessible via the board.
 More details are provided here.